reumandc/ReproducibleScienceTemplate/README.txt

 Lots of intermediate files are procuced when you run the makefile.
 Some of these can be useful for diagnosing problems.
-If you decide to delete them, they will come back next time you run the makefile, so usually it is best to just inore them.
+If you decide to delete them, they will come back next time you run the makefile, so usually it is best to just ignore them.
 And be careful, if you delete them, that you don't accidentally also delete one of the files you need!
-Don't commit them to version control.
+Don't commit the auto-generated files to version control.

 Other templates:
-There are other templates out there with similar missions: http://svmiller.com/blog/2016/02/svm-r-markdown-manuscript/
+There are other templates out there with similar missions: http://svmiller.com/blog/2016/02/svm-r-markdown-manuscript/ The rticles package on CRAN is well developed and serves some of the same goals